cordiverse/cordis/README.md

 MainScope is a subclass of [`EffectScope`](#effectscope), representing the main scope of a plugin.

-It can be accessed via `ctx.scope.main` or passed in in some events.
+It can be accessed via `ctx.scope.main` or passed-in in some events.

 #### runtime.name